Who stole justice

-Don’t get me wrong, people are entitled to defence but, it’s not defence if it corrupts our law, clutters the legal process to the point where the truth is buried and then persecutes those seeking justice.
+Don’t get me wrong, people are entitled to defense but, it’s not defense if it corrupts our law, clutters the legal process to the point where the truth is buried and then persecutes those seeking justice.
 Then it becomes a vicious attack on the individual and society.

 If it’s any consolation – Knowing how the world works makes it easier to navigate.